 Mount Vernon's full-time archaeology program has been conducting research here since 1987.
 Archaeologists study artifacts uncovered in excavations to learn more about daily activities of the Washingtons and the many people who lived and worked at Mount Vernon.

 Queen Elizabeth II and Mabel Livingstone Bishop, Mount Vernon's Regent, presided at the re-dedication of the wharf in 1991.
-Restoration of the wharf, build by the Ladies' Association in 1860 near the site of one of George Washington's original landings, was supported by donations from citizens of Oregon, the Regent's home state.
+Restoration of the wharf, built by the Ladies' Association in 1860 near the site of one of George Washington's original landings, was supported by donations from citizens of Oregon, the Regent's home state.

 George Washington designed an innovative 16-sided barn to streamline the time-consuming processing of wheat.
 In 1870 the treading barn was near collapse.
 Mount Vernon's carpenters completed a replica and opened it to visitors in 1996, after five years of intensive research and construction.
 Major support was provided by the W.K.
 Kellogg Foundation.
 Today, the barn is the centerpiece of Mount Vernon's four-acre Pioneer Farm.

 Washington's gristmill, located on his Dogue Run Farm, was a major commercial operation and provided an important source of revenue.
 The Mount Vernon Ladies' Association has operated the mill as a working replica since 2002.